Wrestling News: Scott Steiner Calls Dixie Carter A ‘Dumb***,’ And Slams ‘Racist’ Hulk Hogan

 After making racist remarks about Mexicans, which most people excuse because it is part of a wrestling storyline, he later called Hulk Hogan a racist on the call.
 The former WWE tag team champion was asked about all of the changes Impact Wrestling has faced through the years.
 He said that the company’s first run with Jeff Jarrett at the helm was the best.
 He then remarked that it all went down the drain when “dumb**” Dixie Carter hired “racist” Hulk Hogan.
 He said the decision to bring in Hulk Hogan is what killed the company’s run.

 Of course, that wasn’t the only controversial remarks made during the call.
 “Big Bad Booty Daddy” also talked about his robust life between the sheets, and “fat-***” people being tough due-to being physically and mentally abused, along with plenty of other antagonistic remarks.
-You can here the entire interview below.
+You can hear the entire interview below.

 From calling Hulk Hogan a racist to stating that Konnan may cut his grass, former WWE superstar Scott Steiner continues to make wrestling news with his unhinged remarks.